raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 ## Conclusion :

 - **Future prospects** :
-  - Implementing the algorithm on a real-word scenario.
+  - Implementing the algorithm in a real-world scenario.
   - To improve the tracking accuracy we can try better methods. i.e: Train a CNN model using images of the Racecar.

 ---